tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 #### Keys and Certificate
-The directory `.../cert` must be created and at least contain a private key and a valid (not self-signed) certificate to sign (and eventually encrypt) SAML communicaation.
-Please follow your companies policy to create a private key and to obtain a globally valid certificate.
+The directory `.../vendor/simplesamlphp/simplesamlphp/cert` must be created and at least contain a private key and a valid (not self-signed) certificate to sign (and eventually encrypt) SAML communication.
+Please follow your company's policy to create a private key and to obtain a globally valid certificate.

-Please put the private key and certificate into the `.../cert` directory and configure the associated entries in the `.../config/authsources.php` file.
+Please put the private key and certificate into the `.../vendor/simplesamlphp/simplesamlphp/cert` directory and configure the associated entries in the `.../vendor/simplesamlphp/simplesamlphp/config/authsources.php` file.

 ```php
 <?php